 Refer to Section 1.9 for complete Odor Complaint Response and Corrective Actions protocols regarding weather monitoring, odor technology, initial audit and continuing monitoring obligations, community participation and outreach, odor response protocol and tiered responses to odor complaints.
-These adaptive management strategies also include a discussion of the potential Best Available Control Technology (BACT) available and adapting the odor management strategy over time as technologies improve.
+These adaptive management strategies also include a discussion of potential BACT available and adapting the odor management strategy over time as technologies improve.